awjh/license-check-and-add/README.md

 will be used.

+#### trailingWhitespace
+By default this is set such that whitespace at the end of lines in a license is ignored.
+This means in `insert` mode should your license contain a blank line and your formatting for that license contain a space after a prepend (for example ` * `) then the blank line would have trailing whitespace.
+It also means when searching for licenses (such as in `check` mode) a file will match even if its license lines finish in whitespace when the formatted license lines do not.
+Setting the value of this property to be `TRIM` will enforce both when checking and adding the license that the file's license contains no whitespace at the end of lines.
+This can be useful for ensuring that when the license is inserted it meets linting requirements.

 ## Format object
 A format object is used in the configuration fields default_format and license_formats.
 The object is used to specify how a license should start, how a license should end and how each line should start and end.
 Alternatively it can specify a specific file that should be used as the license.
 Using a format object allows you to comment out licenses in files where they may have an impact if left as text and use the same license file for multiple file types.